chaoting-sun/simple-image-uploader/README.md

 ## Welcome! 👋

-**Github Profile** is a front-end coding challenge in [devChallenges](https://devchallenges.io/) platform which helps improve coding skills by building realistic projects.
+**Simple Image Uploader** is a front-end coding challenge in [devChallenges](https://devchallenges.io/) platform which helps improve coding skills by building realistic projects.

 ## The challenge